shreyamusini/power.outages-project/README.md

   frameborder="0"
 ></iframe>

+We performed a permutation test to examine the missingness of ANOMALY.LEVEL and CLIMATE.REGION.
+The graph below shows the distribution of the TVDs calculated from our permutation test for determining the missingness of the anomaly level of that respecttive power outage vs the climate region in which the outage occured (ANOMALY.LEVEL vs CLIMATE.REGION).
+From the graph and our permutation test, we received a p-value of 0.0, meaning that the missingness of climate region is not very dependent on anomaly level.

 ## HYPOTHESIS TESTING
 1. Null Hypothesis: The same amount of customers were affected by power outages in normal and warm climate coniditons